Decentralized Online Learning for Random Inverse Problems Over Graphs: Decentralized Online Learning in Reproducing Kernel Hilbert Space

-\begin{remark} In \cite{kar2012}, the measurement of each node is given by $y_i(k)=f_i(\theta^*)+v_i(k)$, $i=1,2,...,N$, in which the nonlinear mappings $f_i(\cdot)$, $i=1,2,...,N$ are completely known in prior and it is the parameter vector $\theta^*$ in a finite-dimensional space, who is unknown and to be estimated.
-While for the measurement model (\ref{xuexi}), it is the mapping $f_0$ in the infinite-dimensional space $\HH_K$, who is unknown and to be estimated. \end{remark}
+\begin{remark} In \cite{kar2012}, the measurement of each node is given by $y_i(k)=f_i(\theta^*)+v_i(k)$, $i=1,2,...,N$, in which the nonlinear mappings $f_i(\cdot)$, $i=1,2,...,N$ are completely known in prior and it is the parameter vector $\theta^*$ in a finite-dimensional space, which is unknown and needs to be estimated.
+While for the measurement model (\ref{xuexi}), it is the mapping $f_0$ in the infinite-dimensional space $\HH_K$, which is unknown and needs to be estimated. \end{remark}